 This is where the Project Manager comes in.
 Jimmy McCrusty is the Senior Project Manager at Our Company.
 Jimmy McCrusty was born in Scotland about 130 years ago.
-He earned a Bachelor’s degree in Physics way back when individual transistors were the size of MP3 players and computers filled a room.
+He earned a Bachelor’s degree in Physics way back when individual transistors were the size of pool balls and computers filled a room.
 Lately, his physics skills have been getting kind of stale, however, and nobody was interested in hiring him to do physics anymore.
 Young kids with Master’s degrees were the newest company savior.
 Old guys without Master’s degrees were the latest thing in redundancy.

 But Jimmy was a resilient old fart and so he kept re-inventing himself in order to keep paying the mortgage and sending his kids on school trips to exotic places like Bali and Nepal.
 He tried Requirements Management Analysis but nobody knew what that was and stopped talking to him at parties.
 He tried Quality Assurance but everybody hated him and stopped inviting him to parties.
 Finally, after being laid off half a dozen times and trying almost as many careers, Jimmy finally found his true calling – Project Management.
 Here at last was a career that rewarded age and experience rather than vilifying it as sign of outdated skills and outmoded ideas.
 Jimmy McCrusty was back in the game.